Red Queen: A Sweeping Fantasy Adventure of Power, Rebellion, and Deadly Betrayal

-The #1 New York Times bestselling series!
+The first book in the #1 New York Times bestselling Red Queen series.

 Red Queen, by #1 New York Times bestselling author Victoria Aveyard, is a sweeping tale of power, intrigue, and betrayal, perfect for fans of Lauren Robert's Powerless and George R.R.
 Martin’s Game of Thrones series.